 Office hours: Appointments are not required but students with appointments receive priority for that time slot.
-I anticipate holding official office hours on Tuesdays, Wednesdays, and Thursdays each week, with specific times listed on URI's Starfish Success Net.
+Official office hour times will be listed on URI's Starfish Success Net.

-- Appointments can be made using Starfish - Students should not sign up for more than 2 consecutive time slots, but are welcome to stay longer if no one else needs assistance - For appointments outside office hours, email me for availability or just stop by my office to see if I am available.
+• Appointments can be made using Starfish

+- Students should not sign up for more than 2 consecutive time slots, but are welcome to stay longer if no one else needs assistance - For appointments outside office hours, email me for availability or just stop by my office to see if I am available.
 While labs are in session, I am generally on campus at least Tuesday Friday from 8:00am until the end of the 2:00pm lab sessions.